oasis-tcs/sarif-spec/sarif-2.2/prose/sarif-v2.2-editor-draft.md

 - `"external"`: The result is suppressed in an external, persistent store.

     EXAMPLE: A database containing historical information about the results from analysis tools.
-Such a store might offer the ability to mark a result as “suppressed,” meaning that if the result is encountered again, it is to be ignored.
+Such a store might offer the ability to mark a result as "suppressed," meaning that if the result is encountered again, it is to be ignored.

 ### 3.35.3 status property <a id='status-property'></a>